 - monitor the impact on children, especially in terms of education.

-- 15 schools sensitized to the use of solar lamps;
+15 schools were sensitized to the use of solar lamps;

-Challenge of Hope - solar lamps to the Sahel regionI support this project
+Challenge of Hope - solar lamps for Sahel's pupilsI support this project

 850 children enrolled in Mauritania and Senegal in primary school

 ASCOMA Jutheau & Husson

 Provide solar lamps to schools to promote children's access to education